 The change in manufacturing from production of large lots of a narrow variety of products to production of small lots of a wide variety of products has led to an increase in the hassle involved in inventory management.
 This is a major problem not only for the manufacturing industry but also for the logistics industry, which transports products, and the retail industry, which sells products to consumers.
-The key items used in solving this problem are barcodes, 2D codes, and handheld mobile computers.
-This section introduces items such as basic knowledge pertaining to inventory management, the flow for installing handheld mobile computers, the way to use handheld mobile computers, and the advantages of doing so.
+The key items used in solving this problem are barcodes, 2D codes, and handheld computers.
+This section introduces items such as basic knowledge pertaining to inventory management, the flow for installing handheld computers, the way to use handheld computers, and the advantages of doing so.

 - What Is Inventory Management?